aljrico/lagom/_posts/2018-04-21-bitcoin-currency.md

 It is also true that blockchain decentralized programs have huge potential and people want to use them somehow.

-Cryptocurrencies - more broadly - hahve value in that the technology beneath them happens to be innovative and useful.
+Cryptocurrencies - more broadly - have value in that the technology beneath them happens to be innovative and useful.
 The nature of their relationship to the users is unique in that it is a hybrid of the anonymity of cash and the ease of credit cards and the security of a vault.
 Also, in order to become more popular, these currencies need the applications built for them to become easier over time.
 Allowing the average guy to use them whils feeling *safe*.